-To explain how we define and prove onetwo ${a} \leq{s}$ onetwospec, we have to turn to the core building block of DimSum: modules.
-Modules are how DimSum assigns meaning to every program component (e.g., memmove, locle, and onetwospec).
+To explain how we define and prove onetwo $a \leq s$ onetwo spec, we have to turn to the core building block of DimSum: modules.
+Modules are how DimSum assigns meaning to every program component (e.g., memmove, locle, and onetwo spec).
 The entire approach is centered around modules: we define interpretations of syntactic libraries into semantic modules, we define refinement as a simulation on modules, we define wrappers between modules of different languages, and we define semantic linking operators as combinators on modules.
 We will make the notion of a module precise in §3.
 For now, it suffices to know that a module $M \in Module(E)$ is a labeled transition system emitting events from a language-specific set of events E.

 Event-based communication.
-The set of events E of each module $M \in \mathsf{Module}(E)$ varies from language to language.
+The set of events E of each module $M \in Module(E)$ varies from language to language.
 For a given language, these events formalize how modules interact with their environment.
 That is, following the school of process algebra, we model the interaction of program components as event-based communication (i.e., synchronization on events).
-For example, the events of E are function calls, and the events of E are jumps and syscalls.
-To scale this simple idea to stateful languages like E and E and E are jumps and expressing like E and E are jumps and example of the work on fully abstract traces [Jeffrey and Rathke 2005; Laird 2007]: the events carry a detailed description of the program state.
+For example, the events of Rec are function calls, and the events of Asm are jumps and syscalls.
+To scale this simple idea to stateful languages like Rec and Asm, we borrow an idea from the work on fully abstract traces [Jeffrey and Rathke 2005; Laird 2007]: the events carry a detailed description of the program state.
 As we will see, this enables expressing linking between modules as event synchronization.